 Minor complications occasionally occur.
 These include leaks of fluid between stitches which usually settle but may require the use of a bandage contact lens or extra stitches.
 Episodes of raised eye pressure may occur which may require the use of glaucoma eye drops.

 Major complications after corneal grafting are thankfully rare, but can be very serious and result in loss of sight/blindness.
-Such problems include early infections and bleeding with the eye and further surgery may be required to save the eye.
+Such problems include early infections and bleeding within the eye and further surgery may be required to save the eye

 Complications which may occur weeks/months/years after surgery

 There is a danger of rejection of corneal transplant because the patient's normal immune defence mechanisms may recognise the donor cornea as foreign and try to attack it.
 The quicker a rejection episode is diagnosed and treated the better is the chance of recovery.
 It is therefore important that patients are aware of the signs that the corneal graft might be undergoing rejection and, therefore, if one or more of the following symptoms are experienced patients need to contact their eye surgeon immediately:

 About one in seven patients who undergo a corneal graft will have an episode of rejection.
 Some patients are more at risk than others such as those who have blood vessels that have grown into the cornea from previous infections and inflammations, those who have had previous grafts and those with other eye diseases such as glaucoma.
 Most rejection episodes occur in the first year after surgery.
 However, it can occur at any time, even years later.
 If rejection occurs, it is treated with steroid eye-drops and occasionally steroid tablets or injections.
 These may need to be continued for many months and occasionally permanent steroid eye drops are required.